PathOfBuildingCommunity/PathOfBuilding/README.md

 	* Some options now have tooltips that explain aspects of their function
  * The new class background artworks have been added to the passive skill tree
  * Unsupported modifiers are now shown in red instead of white to help convey the fact that they won't work
+ * The required level for a build's passive tree is now shown when hovering over the points display
  * Support gem compatability is now determined using the same data the game itself uses, and should now be 100% accurate

 ### 1.1.11 - 2016/10/25